EGI-Federation/training-datahub/Exercise_03/README.md

 ## Get your access token to access Zenodo open-access repository

-* Register for a Zenodo account if you don’t already have one at: [here](https://sandbox.zenodo.org/account/settings/applications/tokens/new).
+* Register for a Zenodo account.
+**If you don’t already have one create your personal account [here](https://sandbox.zenodo.org/account/settings/applications/tokens/new).
 * Create the Register with your GitHub/ORCID account.
 ** Go to https://sandbox.zenodo.org/account/settings/applications/ then click on "Personal access tokens" →
   "+ New token" this will be your ZENODO_ACCESS_TOKEN.